-27. Child on Child Sexual violence and sexual harassment
+Child on Child Sexual violence and sexual harassment

-- 27.1 The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2022 - 27.2 In most instances, students will behave towards each other in a respectful manner.
+- 25.1 The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2023 - 25.2 In most instances, pupils will behave towards each other in a respectful manner.
 Where they do not, this will be covered by our behaviour policy.
 However, some reports of abuse may be of such a serious nature that they may raise safeguarding concerns.
-TBGS recognise that children can abuse their peers and that child-onchild abuse can happen in any school.
+We recognise that children can abuse their peers and that child-on-child abuse can happen in any school.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of child-on-child abuse are outlined below.
-Further detail is available in Appendix 1. - Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - Up skirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - Serious Youth Violence16 Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e., murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
+Further detail is available in Appendix 1. - Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see App1) - Up skirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - Serious Youth Violence18 Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e., murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 'Youth violence' is defined in the same way, but also includes assault with injury offences.
-All staff will receive training so that they are aware of indicators which may signal that child are at risk from or involved with serious violence and crime.
+All staff will receive training so that they are aware of indicators which may signal that child are at risk from or involved with serious violence and crime. - 25.3 The term child on child abuse can refer to all these definitions and a child may experience one or multiple facets of abuse at any one time.
+We will adopt a whole school approach to addressing child on child abuse and the policy is detailed in Appendix 1

-16 Preventing youth violence and gang involvement - Practical advice for schools and colleges (publishing.service.gov.uk)
+18 Preventing youth violence and gang involvement - Practical advice for schools and colleges (publishing.service.gov.uk)